Skip to content

 Main Fan Main cooling fan speed 0–3000 rpm

 The label on the +13.8V gauge dynamically updates to reflect the live voltage value reported by the radio.
 For example, when the radio reports 13.82 V, the gauge label reads +13.82V.
-Prior to v0.9.7, the label always showed the static text +13.8V regardless of the actual reading.
+The gauge red threshold is 15 V.

 Note: PA current is not displayed.
 On FLEX-8000 series hardware the PA current meter is capped at 10 A, which causes the reading to clip under full PA draw, making it unreliable.